tin-z/tin-z.github.io/_posts/2023-04-14-escaping_chatgpt_memory.md

 ```

 And mamma mia so far it works.
+When we test non-related code, we receive
+responses like the ones shown in the images below.
+The first image shows a
-For non-related code we get this kind of responses, with the first image describing a non-related test file, and the second simply another non-related component.
+non-related test file, while the second image shows another non-related
+component.

 <p align ="center">
   <img src="/files/2023-04-14/t5.jpg">